Retailers make sharp job cuts as consumers migrate online

 The two-month contraction in retail jobs — 30,900 lost in February and 29,700 in March — marked the largest two-month decline since December 2009, when the industry shed 62,200 jobs.
 The 2009 job loss had signaled the end of a prolonged decline in the industry resulting from the Great Recession.

-The retail industry losses for February and March were contained in Friday’s U.S. jobs report from the government.
+The retail-industry losses for February and March were contained in Friday’s U.S. jobs report from the government.
 The report offered an overall mixed message: Hiring in the United States dropped to its weakest pace in nearly a year, but the unemployment rate managed to reach its lowest level in nearly a decade.

 The jobs report pointed to dire problems confronting many of the stores populating shopping plazas and malls.
-Department and general merchandise stores — a category that includes Macy’s and Wal-Mart — shed 34,700 workers last month.
+Department and general-merchandise stores — a category that includes Macy’s and Wal-Mart — shed 34,700 workers last month.
 Clothiers let go of 5,800.

-Retailers involved in high-priced big ticket items such as furniture stores and auto dealers barely added jobs.
+Retailers involved in high-priced big- ticket items such as furniture stores and auto dealers barely added jobs.

 Nor are wages keeping pace.
-Average hourly earnings for retail employees, including managers, has inched up just 1.1 percent over the past year, compared with a 2.7 percent average increase for all U.S. workers.
+Average hourly earnings for retail employees, including managers, have inched up just 1.1 percent over the past year, compared with a 2.7 percent average increase for all U.S. workers.

 The struggles of many traditional retailers can be traced most of all to Amazon and other online retailers.
 Amazon’s Prime membership program, costing $99 a year, has been a juggernaut, with services like streaming music and video that have created fierce loyalty.
 Analysts say Amazon Prime members disproportionately buy more and spend more.

 In the process, Amazon has redefined the standards for its rival retailers.
-They now feel more pressure to limit costs while expanding services and offers for shoppers, from free shipping to non-stop discounting, which take a toll on profit margins.
+They now feel more pressure to limit costs while expanding services and offers for shoppers, from free shipping to nonstop discounting, which take a toll on profit margins.

 It’s hardly just Amazon.
 One online-only retailer, Chewy.com, sells an array of pet supplies beyond what’s generally available in physical stores, including high-end organic pet food.
 The fast-growing company plans to add about 3,200 jobs this year, raising its head count to 6,900.